Csárdás (Liszt): 2. Csárdás obstinée

-This csárdás begins with a repeated F-sharp, essentially taking up where the first dance left off, before an ostinato accompaniment begins.
-An F-sharp major triad in the left hand is contrasted with a falling phrase beginning with an A natural in the right hand.
+This csárdás begins with a repeated F♯, essentially taking up where the first dance left off, before an ostinato accompaniment begins.
+An F♯ major triad in the left hand is contrasted with a falling phrase beginning with an A♮ in the right hand.
 The piece on the whole is written in B minor-major, with major and minor chords being struck simultaneously, a device Liszt came to use with increasing frequency.
 Before the coda, the theme is transformed in B major in repeated octaves.
 Some critics consider this work more interesting musically than its more famous cousin, the Csárdás macabre.
 The piece is, for lack of a better term, obsessed with a four-note motif presented at the beginning of the piece, and the work's tonal excursions into the mediant and submediant place the music procedurally somewhere between Schumann and Mahler.

 The first recordings of these two Csárdás was by France Clidat in her traversal of Liszt's works for Decca.